 - Undergrad Course Planning Worksheet – Honors (Google Doc)

-In addition to the Journalism Institute’s Undergraduate Student Advisor, there are many resources available across NYU to support you academically:
+In addition to the Journalism Institute’s Undergraduate Advisor, there are many resources available across NYU to support you academically:

-- Academic Resource Center: the university’s Academic Resource Center (ARC) is the central place for you to get more information about the range of academic support services available at NYU.
+The university’s Academic Resource Center (ARC) is the central place for you to get more information about the range of academic support services available at NYU.

-- CAS Writing Center: the College of Arts and Science’s Expository Writing Program has a Writing Center that offers tutoring provided by faculty as well as experienced peer tutors.
+The College of Arts and Science’s Expository Writing Program has a Writing Center that offers tutoring provided by faculty as well as experienced peer tutors.